What triggered the stock market panic of 1907?

 Technical Analysis: Reading the Signs Before the Storm

-Technical analysis involves studying statistical trends gathered from trading activity, such as price movement and volume.
-Prior to the 1907 panic, certain indicators could have signalled potential trouble.
-Overvalued stock prices, unusually high trading volumes, and excessive speculation were red flags that savvy investors might have noticed.
+Technical analysis involves studying statistical trends from trading activity, such as price movement and volume.
+Before the 1907 panic, certain indicators could have signalled potential trouble.
+Savvy investors might have noticed that overvalued stock prices, unusually high trading volumes, and excessive speculation were red flags.

-By incorporating technical analysis, investors can identify market trends and potential reversal points.
+Investors can identify market trends and potential reversal points by incorporating technical analysis.
 This approach allows individuals to make informed decisions based on data rather than emotions.
 While technical analysis isn’t foolproof, it can be valuable in anticipating market movements and mitigating risks.

 Contrarian investors go against prevailing market trends by buying when others are selling and selling when others are buying.
 This strategy requires a firm understanding of market fundamentals and a willingness to act independently of the crowd.
 During the panic of 1907, those who recognized the overreaction could acquire valuable assets at depressed prices.